 A broad and growing collection of reference materials related to the Native American tribes Montana.
 The collection will ultimately contain government documents, archival documents, photographs, and other materials.

-The Natives of Montana Archival Project (NOMAP) contains over 13,000 documents about the Blackfeet Agency scanned from holdings in the National Archives Record Group 75.
+The Natives of Montana Archival Project (NOMAP) contains over 65,700 documents from holdings in the National Archives Record Group 75.
 These documents have been indexed and are hosted on the Montana Memory Project.
-Addition documents for other Montana tribes will be added in the future.
-Funding for this project was provided by Maureen and Mike Mansfield Library, UMs Native American Studies Department, and the Smithsonian.
+Funding for this project was provided by Maureen and Mike Mansfield Library, UM's Native American Studies Department, and the Smithsonian.

 In 2007, Archives & Special Collections acquired the literary manuscripts of Patricia Goedicke and her husband, Leonard Wallace Robinson.
 This digital collection features excerpts from those papers, providing insight into the writing process and careers of both authors, and includes drafts of works, journal entries, and correspondence.

 The books, pamphlets, serials and other materials in this collection were selected from Archives & Special Collections and represent a variety of subject areas documenting Montana and the region including Glacier National Park, homesteading and mining.
 Each item is full-text searchable.
 The digitization and addition of images to this collection is ongoing.

 These maps were selected from the Library's Regional and Historic Map collection and represent Montana and the greater northwest.
 The digitization and addition of images to this collection is ongoing.